 \subsection{Dense design}

 We first consider a dense design for the functional covariates: the grid of points for each $i$ is an equispaced grid of $m_i=100$ timepoints in $[0,1]$.
 We are not aware of any testing procedures for testing the null hypothesis of constant effect at various quantile levels, when the covariate is functional; however we can exploit this particular setting and pretend the covariates are vectors and thus use or directly extend existing testing procedures from quantile regression.
-In particular, consider the following three alternative approaches: (1) treat the observed functional covariate as vector and use the common Wald testing procedure for vector covariates in quantile regression (Na\"iveQR); (2) summarize observed functional covariate via a single number summary of the functional covariate in conjunction with Wald procedure (SSQR); and treat the observed functional covariate as a vector, reduce the dimensionality using principal component analysis and then apply Wald testing procedure using the vector of principal component scores (pcaQR).
+In particular, we consider three alternative approaches: (1) treat the observed functional covariate as vector and use the common Wald test for vector covariates in quantile regression (NaiveQR); (2) summarize observed functional covariates via a single number summary of the functional covariate in conjunction with the Wald test (SSQR); and (3) treat the observed functional covariate as a vector, reduce the dimensionality using principal component analysis and then apply the Wald test using the vector of principal component scores (pcaQR).
 For the pcaQR approach, the number of principal components are selected via PVE and using a level PVE=95\%.
-Wald-type test for vector covariates~\citep[Chapter 3.2.3]{koenker2005} is used to carry out both Na\"iveQR and pcaQR.
+The Wald test for vector covariates in these three approaches is described in~\citep[Chapter 3.2.3]{koenker2005}.